annemedia/annode-install/README.md

 **MariaDB Passwords:** The root password and anneroot user password for the annedb database.

-**Record these immediately—they are not saved elsewhere and are needed for database access.**
+**Record these immediately - they are not saved elsewhere and are needed for database access.**

 ### Before starting the annode: